Aerocedi/SAMIS/README.md

 - Ensure your microphone and speaker is working
 - Wait for the prompt that says "SAMIS wants to hear you speaking"
 - Then start speaking
-- SAMISGpt engine will execute command and speak back to as the robot
+- SAMISGpt engine will execute command and speak back to you as the robot